Bryan-Corn/14-bikesharing/README.md

  The tripduration data is now converted to datetime, showing each trip in hours, minutes, and seconds (with a date of 1970-01-01.)

  ## Results:
-        There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)

  ![image](https://github.com/Bryan-Corn/14-bikesharing/blob/main/Images/bikeshare4.png)